-Why does The MasterCard Foundation For Rural Prosperity exist?
+Why does Mastercard Foundation For Rural Prosperity exist?

 Over the past 15 years, challenge funds have become an established mechanism through which to encourage the private sector to deliver social outcomes (to shift commercial goals closer to social objectives).
-The MasterCard Foundation Fund for Rural Prosperity hopes to work with the private sector in Africa to reach at least 1,000,000 financially excluded people on the continent.
+The Mastercard Foundation Fund for Rural Prosperity is working with the private sector in Africa to reach at least 1,000,000 financially excluded people on the continent.